 Event technology is evolving faster than ever before—and for good reason.
 Today, 90% of event professionals agree that technology can have a positive impact on the success of their events.
 With the rise of virtual events and hybrid events, many teams recognize that the right tech solutions can take their event experience to a whole new level.
 In fact, one study even found that event technology can increase event attendance by 20 percent and productivity by 27 percent.

 However, with so many new technologies being developed and released, it can be difficult to know which ones are worth your investment.
-In this article, we’ll cover some of the latest trends in event technology and how they can help you to increase efficiency, improve engagement and maximize your event’s ROI.
+In this article, we’ll cover some of the latest trends in event technology and how they can help you to increase efficiency, improve engagement and maximize your event’s return on investment (ROI).

 Table of Contents